dsfields/radargun/README.md

 ## CI Pipelines

-It's possible to use `kesselrun` in a continuous integration pipeline, and fail a build in the event that a new version of your code sees an unacceptable drop in performance.
+It's possible to use `radargun` in a continuous integration pipeline, and fail a build in the event that a new version of your code sees an unacceptable drop in performance.

 __Example__